 To meet the needs of users who didn’t have all the documents, or who were thinking of buying a car, we needed to get rid of the barriers that were in the old service.

-That meant questioning how limited to access some of this data needed to be.
+That meant questioning how limited access to some of this data needed to be.

 So that’s what we did.
 The result was a service where you can check the MOT history of a vehicle with just the number plate, and you have access to nearly all of the data the old service had.